Today, the networking vendor unveils the all-new Omada AX1800 Wi-Fi 6 Desktop GPON Access Point, or EAP610GP-Desktop for short.

 Considering its number of ports, the EAP610GP-Desktop is an ideal device for an office where both data and GPON-based phone extensions are needed.
 However, considering its cost, you can ignore its extra functions and use it as a typical access point.
 In this case, you can expect its performance to be similar, if not the same as that of the EAP610.

-TP-Link Omada EAP610GP-Desktop's UNTESTED Assessment
+TP-Link Omada EAP610GP-Desktop's PRELIMINARY Assessment

 Pros